Impact Feature Issue on Self-Determination and Supported Decision-Making for People with Intellectual, Developmental, and Other Disabilities

 Australia’s National Disability Insurance Scheme (NDIS) has radically changed how supports are provided to people with disability under the age of 65 years.

 While the NDIS does not fund housing or medical services, it does fund home modifications and health therapies to assist people to live as independently as possible.
 The boundaries between the NDIS and housing, health, and education services are often blurred and are still being negotiated.
 The NDIS has supported long-established not-for-profit service providers in their transition to the NDIS by providing information sessions, online materials, and ILC grants.
-However, many have struggled to adjust to the new culture and processes, and to compete with for-profit services entering the market.
-Many older services find the NDIS administrative and IT processes challenging, and struggle to be as responsive and flexible as many people with disability now expect (National Disability Services, 2019).
+However, many have struggled to adjust to the new culture and processes and to compete with for-profit services entering the market.
+Many older services find the NDIS administrative and IT processes challenging, and struggle to be as responsive and flexible as many people with disabilities now expect (National Disability Services, 2019).
 People particularly like new options to select their support workers and know who will enter their home to provide personal care.
 New online recruitment services that facilitate direct communication between the client/consumer and the worker, such as MABLE (2019) and Hireup (2019), are gaining popularity.

-Amid criticisms of the NDIS’s implementation, there are many heart-warming stories of people with disability who have successfully navigated the NDIS application and planning processes and have a plan that provides them with adequate funding to achieve a full and satisfactory life (NDIS, 2019a).
+Amid criticisms of the NDIS’s implementation, there are many heart-warming stories of people with disabilities who have successfully navigated the NDIS application and planning processes and have a plan that provides them with adequate funding to achieve a full and satisfactory life (NDIS, 2019a).
 Factors that appear to result in successful planning outcomes in the NDIS and individual funding programs in general are: having information about funding rules and opportunities; preparing for the formal NDIS planning meeting and attending with goals in mind; taking an advocate if needed; and being lucky in having an NDIS planner who is knowledgeable, empathetic, and a creative thinker (Mavromaras et al., 2018).

 Quarterly government reports provide data on the NDIS’s implementation, participation rates, and outcomes achieved.
-These tend to emphasise NDIS achievements.
+These tend to emphasize NDIS achievements.
 The March 2019 report shows improved individual outcomes, including increased independence in children (65%); increase in social and community participation (11%); high satisfaction with planning processes (88% “very good” or “good”); more choice and control over decisions (75%); and more social and community participation (46%) (Council of Australian Governments, 2019, p.
 20).
-However, the report also states that in 2017-18 only 69% of the funds committed to individual plans were utilised.
-Although the Government argued that this underspend was due to people taking time to learn how to use their funding, it seems that the cut to support and coordination has limited people’s ability to utilise their funds (People with Disability Australia, 2019).
+However, the report also states that in 2017-18 only 69% of the funds committed to individual plans were utilized.
+Although the Government argued that this underspend was due to people taking time to learn how to use their funding, it seems that the cut to support and coordination has limited people’s ability to utilize their funds (People with Disability Australia, 2019).

 An independent NDIS evaluation also reported a mix of positive and negative outcomes, while noting that people with higher capability achieve the best outcomes (Mavromaras, et al., 2018).
 They found that processes varied across the nation; there was a lack of transparency regarding planning decisions and funding allocations; and inadequate explanations when funding proposals were rejected.
 The Administrative Appeals Tribunal (AAT) hears appeals against NDIA planning decisions (Administrative Appeals Tribunal, 2018).
 This has delivered some stinging public criticisms of the NDIA.

-This ambitious Scheme was bound to face challenges transforming disability services and workforce practices from the security of block funding to a market-based model.
+This ambitious scheme was bound to face challenges transforming disability services and workforce practices from the security of block funding to a market-based model.
 Arguably, the change of government and deviation from the original NDIS vision has created additional obstacles.
 The NDIS is creating new opportunities and better outcomes for people with intellectual, developmental, and other disabilities.
 There are many features that others could emulate.
 However, there needs to be more assistance for people needing support to navigate this complex Scheme.
 Funding cuts have derailed the original plans for LACs to reach out to people with special needs and support them through the planning process, and for coordinators to help people implement plans.
-While the NDIS has achieved much, and has future potential, it remains to be seen if it can provide the necessary supports to ensure that all people with disability can achieve their goals and reach their potential.
+While the NDIS has achieved much and has future potential, it remains to be seen if it can provide the necessary supports to ensure that all people with disabilities can achieve their goals and reach their potential.